The Foundry · Case Study

 Several things that sounded obvious going in turned out to be wrong once we tested them against real businesses.

 • More pages is not always better.
-Beyond about twenty relevant pages, extra crawling adds noise and latency without changing the recommendations.
+Beyond about twenty relevant pages, extra reading adds noise and slows the run down without changing the recommendations.
 The value is in which pages, not how many.

-• Generic prompts underperform playbooks.
-We tried a single “universal” automation-recommendation prompt.
-It consistently returned the same four suggestions regardless of industry.
-Splitting into industry-specific playbooks tripled the usefulness of the output.
+• One-size-fits-all advice underperforms playbooks.
+We tried a single “universal” recommendation approach.
+It kept returning the same four suggestions regardless of industry.
+Splitting into industry-specific playbooks tripled how useful the output was.

-• Review sentiment matters more than review volume.
-A small business with twelve detailed reviews often surfaces sharper pain points than an enterprise with two thousand generic five-star reviews.
+• What customers say matters more than how many say it.
+A small business with twelve detailed reviews often surfaces sharper pain points than a large company with two thousand generic five-star reviews.
 We weight by specificity, not count.

-• Personalisation inputs beat bigger models.
-Adding the twelve-field context form moved the needle on recommendation quality more than any model upgrade we tried.
-Most free tools ask for a URL and stop there, and that's why their output is generic.
+• Better context beats a fancier model.
+Adding the twelve-question context form moved the needle on recommendation quality more than any AI upgrade we tried.
+Most free tools ask for a URL and stop there, and that’s why their output is generic.

 • Speed is a feature.
-Users abandon analyses over three minutes.
-Every optimisation we made to the pipeline, including parallel stages, aggressive page-relevance filtering, and structured outputs, was driven by keeping the full analysis under five minutes end-to-end.
+Users abandon analyses that take over three minutes.
+Every speed-up we made (running stages in parallel, only reading the pages that matter, asking the AI for structured answers) was driven by keeping the full analysis under five minutes end-to-end.

 Who It’s For

-The analyzer is designed for anyone who needs a fast, concrete answer to “where should my business start with AI automation?”
+The analyser is designed for anyone who needs a fast, concrete answer to “where should my business start with AI automation?”

 • Founders and operators scoping their first AI project and wanting a second opinion before committing budget.